magento/merchdocs/src/getting-started.md

 ### PWA Studio

-- {:.pwa-only}PWA Studio is an extension that allows you to build your store frontend as a ReactJS app that communicates with the Magento backend via GraphQL.
-Get more information at [PWA Studio](https://developer.adobe.com/commerce/pwa-studio/).
+- {:.pwa-only}PWA Studio is a toolkit to create PWA storefronts for your Commerce or Magento Open Source backends.
+The toolkit gives you React components to build your UI and GraphQL APIs to access your data.
+Get more information at [PWA Studio (https://developer.adobe.com/commerce/pwa-studio/).

 ## Learn the Basics